 - Confidential worker interviews of permanent, temporary and subcontracted labor across various departments and shifts.

 - Review of relevant company documents necessary to understand whether the supplier is conforming to common CSR principles and standards.
 This may include personnel records, proof-of-age documentation, timesheets, payroll records, environmental permits, emergency response plans, and health and safety training documentation and certifications.

 The 10 main areas of focus, all of which are addressed during the audits, are:

 - Business ethics

-AT&T also measures supplier risk via the TIA Sustainability Assessor, through supplier narratives on policies and management practices that:
+AT&T also manages supplier risk via the TIA Sustainability Assessor, which asks suppliers to respond to questions on policies and management practices which:

 - Prohibit child labor